 We don’t do many weekend trips either as it’s spending money we don’t have in our budget, and that is stressful.
 Gas alone can add up to an extra $$50-$100 for a trip plus food, so it definitely saves money to stay local.
 I’m hoping to add more outdoor activities that are free like hiking as well.
 But ya know…3 kids and sometimes I just get lazy.

-It’s our goal to go on a date once a month with no kids, but honestly, it is less than that.
+It’s our goal to go on a date once a month with no kids, but honestly, it’s WAY less than that.
+More like, whenever my parents fly to see us, haha.
 Instead, he’ll pick up some ice cream and we will watch a favorite show on Netflix ($10/month) or Amazon Prime which is free to anyone who is a Prime member ($120/year).
 Get a 30 day free trial for Amazon Prime here.

 It’s also a treat to just sit down and play cribbage or cards and have some tea, uninterrupted by kids at night!